sestaton/Pairfq/README.md

 * **add_pair_info.pl**

   * Add the pair information back to the data.
 After filtering or sampling Casava 1.8+ data, the pair information is often lost, making downstream analyses difficult.
 For example, `@EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG` usually becomes `@EAS139:136:FC706VJ:2:2104:15343:197393`.
 This script will add the pair information back (to become `@EAS139:136:FC706VJ:2:2104:15343:197393/`).
 There is no way to know what was in the comment, so will not be restored.

+As with `pairfq.pl`, typing the name of the script will print the usage statement, while typing the name of the script followed by `-m` or `--man` will print the full documentation.

+**ISSUES**

+Report any issues at: https://github.com/sestaton/Pairfq/issues

+Be aware that Pairfq will not work for every data set given the wide range of FastA/Q formats.
+Feel free to fork the project and modify the code to your needs, or submit code changes if you find any bugs.

+**ATTRIBUTION**

+This project would not be possible without the excellent [readfq](https://github.com/lh3/readfq) library written by Heng Li.
+The code used by Pairfq has been modified for error handling and to parse the comment line in the Casava header.

+**LICENSE**

+The MIT License should included with the project.
+If not, it can be found at: http://opensource.org/licenses/mit-license.php

+Copyright (C) 2013 S. Evan Staton